harms-haus/jestir/docs/prd.md

 ### Background Context

 Current AI story generation tools lack two critical features: consistent world-building across multiple stories and sufficient human control points to ensure appropriate content.
-This tool addresses these gaps through a 3-stage pipeline (context → outline → story) that allows intervention at each stage, combined with a knowledge base (LightRAG) that provides existing character and location information for reference.
+This tool addresses these gaps through a 3-stage pipeline (context → outline → story) that allows intervention at each stage, combined with a knowledge base (LightRAG API) that provides existing character and location information for reference.
 The system uses file-based templates for extensibility without code changes, making it adaptable as storytelling needs evolve.

-**Data Entry Process:** LightRAG is populated manually after stories are read, not during generation.
-When generating a new story, the system queries LightRAG to find existing characters and locations, then creates new entities in the context file for any characters/locations not found.
-After the story is complete and read, parents can manually add new characters and locations to LightRAG for future stories.
+**Data Entry Process:** The LightRAG API is populated manually after stories are read, not during generation.
+When generating a new story, the system queries the LightRAG API to find existing characters and locations, then creates new entities in the context file for any characters/locations not found.
+After the story is complete and read, parents can manually add new characters and locations to the LightRAG API for future stories.

 ### Change Log